 What is LIFT ?

-In early 2018, we undertook an initial survey in association with Coyne Research, to ask a nationally representative sample of the people of Ireland what leadership attributes and values they believe are most in need of development in Ireland.
-We then looked at the attributes considered most important for leadership and through our research the following 8 initial LIFT Leadership Values Themes emerged:
+In March 2018, we undertook an initial survey in association with Coyne Research, to ask a nationally representative sample of the people of Ireland what leadership attributes and values they believe are most in need of development in Ireland.
+We then looked at the attributes considered most important for leadership and through our research the following 8 LIFT Leadership Values emerged:

 Having integrity means that we act and speak in a manner consistent with our principles and that we respond to situations honestly and courageously.
 Being transparent helps to develop trust.

 Empathy and understanding mean listening to other viewpoints, motivations and perspectives and having a commitment to the betterment of others.
 This leads to improved organisations and communities.